lourdilene/django-5-fleet-management/README.md

 ## fleet-management

-REST API of a Fleet Management Software to query the locations of the vehicles of a taxi company in Beijing, China.
+REST API of a Fleet Management Software to query the locations of the vehicles of a taxi company.

 ### Installation